jippylong12/TAMU_FGD/README.md

 Second off, once you downloaded it I apologize for my poor commenting.
 Some things to know are:

 * Part 1 and Parts 2 and 3 are separated.
 What that means is that you must comment out one, run it, then flip the comments to run the other half.
 Again, Part 1 should run by itself and Parts 2 and 3 can run together.

+* Speaking of Part 1 it requires some manual work.
+Now you can run part 1 and get all the pdfs but then you need an OCR software to scan the pdfs.
+So what I did is used Google Drive and Google's free OCR software and you do this by uploading to Drive and then opening the pdf with Google Docs.
+Then you have to download the files as a Plain text file and then you can run Parts 2 and 3.

 * I tried to make this as universal as possible but then I realized that most people who would want to help me are probably using Linux because it's "So much better man you don't understand" and to that I say you're entitled to your own opinion, but I made this on Windows so you will have to probably change the file paths format to UNIX.
 Same for the Mac folk.